open-telemetry/opentelemetry-cpp/docs/building-with-stdlib.md

   for `std::span` implementation (`gsl::span` or `absl::Span`).
 - `absl`  - TODO: this should allow using Abseil C++ library only (no MS-GSL).

-Currently only `nostd` and `stdlib` configurations are implemented.
+Currently only `nostd` and `stdlib` configurations are implemented in CMake build.
 `absl` is reserved for future use.
+Build systems other than CMake need to `#define HAVE_CPP_STDLIB` to enable the Standard Library classes.

 ### Build matrix